K4ktus123/kDS3231/README.md

 I'm still not sure if I included everything.
 If you find any bugs please report them immediately.

+## Wire1 interface
+I'm happy to tell you that now you can use the second I2C interface on microcontrollers such as ATmega328PB.
+You can download the modified version [here](https://github.com/K4ktus123/kDS3231/tree/w1).

 ## Installation
 1. Download the repository
 2. Extract the ZIP file
-3. Rename the extracted folder to "kDS3231"
+3. Rename the extracted folder to "kDS3231" or "kDS3231w1", depending on the version you're willing to use
 4. Place the extracted folder in libraries folder inside your Arduino folder
 5. Enjoy!